 - Super Paper Mario was originally designed for the Nintendo GameCube, but it was changed over to the Wii during development.
 A dual-platform release was considered at one point, and the game contains Dummied Out assets intended for the GameCube version, including interface elements and lower quality versions of the graphics designed for the older console's weaker hardware.

 - Final Fantasy XV was announced in 2006 as Final Fantasy Versus XIII for the PlayStation 3, a spin-off of the then-still-upcoming Final Fantasy XIII.
-After a decade of Schedule Slip, the connection to Final Fantasy XIII was dropped and it was it Retooled into being the next major installment of the franchise, Final Fantasy XV, and ultimately released for the PlayStation 4 and Xbox One.
+After a decade of Schedule Slip, the connection to Final Fantasy XIII was dropped, and it was it reworked into the series' next mainline installment that ultimately released on the PlayStation 4 and Xbox One.